A cactus represents endurance.

 Created with Balsamiq to deliver use-case scenario wireframes for approval by stakeholders.
 Balsamiq creates interactive pdf's to portray a realistic experience without distracting graphic details.
 Depending on complexity, it is sometimes more effective to skip this and go right to the next two steps.

-With HTML I create a lean, semantic, accessible document that employs the intended use of elements.
+I create a lean, semantic, accessible HTML document that employs the intended use of elements.
 For screen readers and developers it can help a lot.
+I live for CSS, after all it is the web's formatting standard.

 PSD's are often necessary for art direction in the design pipeline, but prototypes created in-browser with any font-end framework can get you fast results and more relevant feedback - particularly when considering task flow and multiple devices.